cantaloupe-project/cantaloupe/README.md

     FilesystemResolver.path_prefix = /usr/local/images/
     FilesystemResolver.path_suffix =

-An identifier of `image.jpg` in the IIIF URL will resolve to `/usr/local/images/image.jpg`.
+An identifier of `image.jpg` in the URL will resolve to `/usr/local/images/image.jpg`.

 #### Path Separator